Adam-Color/AppUsageGUI/PROJECT_IMPLEMENTATION_SUMMARY.md

 - "Configure custom rules" - Settings (unchanged)

 ## Backward Compatibility
-- Existing sessions are automatically migrated to a "No Project" project
 - Old session data structure is preserved
 - No data loss during migration
 - Graceful handling of missing project information